If you don’t like Beachcomber, I have a few things to say.

 If you love Dave Matthews, this is the show for you.
 And if you hate Dave Matthews, you should catch the show, too, because it’s not really Dave Matthews!

-Some really interesting acts on the schedule for coming weeks/ months, including the extraordinary bluegrass interpreters The Cleverlys (check out their version of AC/DC’s “Thunderstruck") and Def Leppard/Van Halen tribute bands.
+Some really interesting acts on the schedule for coming weeks/months, including the extraordinary bluegrass interpreters The Cleverlys (check out their version of AC/DC’s “Thunderstruck” on YouTube) and Def Leppard/Van Halen tribute bands.

 Thanks to Dan Collins for begging us to get on board, and congratulations on all your 2018 Beachcomber Music Awards.